reframejs/reframe/docs/overview.template.md

 > - Reframe supports and encourages the creation of such mostly-DOM-static pages.
 > - Reframe will eventually
 > - A web app framework on eye-level with RoR / Django based on JavaScript and React will soon emerge.

+In short, React may very well become the de-facto view library when creating any application that involves a UI.

 Let's imagine a dev team that needs to implement a web app where no page is interactive.
 In other words the DOM is never manipulated.